Tinkerforge/doc/en/source/Kits/HardwareHacking/DoorbellNotifier_Python.rst

 In this project we modify the source code from the :ref:`starter_kit_hardware_hacking_smoke_detector_python` project just minimally to notify us if the doorbell is ringing.
-Of course this script can be extended such that it will send an Email or SMS to you.
+Of course this script can be extended such that it will send an email or text message to you.

 Source Code